chstan/autodiDAQt/docs/source/index.rst

-DAQuiri: Painless scientific DAQ
+autodidaqt: Painless scientific DAQ
 ================================

-**DAQuiri** := DAQ + UI generation + reactivity + instruments
+**autodidaqt** := DAQ + UI generation + reactivity + instruments

 You should be spending your time designing and running experiments, not your DAQ software.

-DAQuiri is a nuts and bolts included framework for scientific data acquisition (DAQ), designed for rapid prototyping and the challenging DAQ environment of angle resolved photoemission spectroscopy.
-If you specify how to *sequence* motions and data collection, daquiri can manage the user interface, talking to and managing instruments, plotting interim data, data collation, and IO for you.
-Despite all this, DAQuiri is very low overhead and is profiled before each release: acquisition rates faster than 100μs are possible on synthetic tasks, meaning most reasonable experiments will be IO bound using DAQuiri.
+autodidaqt is a nuts and bolts included framework for scientific data acquisition (DAQ), designed for rapid prototyping and the challenging DAQ environment of angle resolved photoemission spectroscopy.
+If you specify how to *sequence* motions and data collection, autodidaqt can manage the user interface, talking to and managing instruments, plotting interim data, data collation, and IO for you.
+Despite all this, autodidaqt is very low overhead and is profiled before each release: acquisition rates faster than 100μs are possible on synthetic tasks, meaning most reasonable experiments will be IO bound using autodidaqt.

-If DAQuiri doesn't do exactly what you need, get in contact with us or check out the examples.
-There's a good chance that if it isn't built in, DAQuiri is flexible enough to support your use case.
+If autodidaqt doesn't do exactly what you need, get in contact with us or check out the examples.
+There's a good chance that if it isn't built in, autodidaqt is flexible enough to support your use case.

 Documention